 Online gaming has one main problem that other industries only dream of: the main issue is the sheer number of users that tend to join a single site (!).
 The market is huge, and so is the userbase willing to join your servers to play.
+While protocols for inter-user messaging exist, they are not enough.
 Another technical issue, which somehow derives from the user base issue as well, is "random number generation".
 When you have millions of users (and they do!), the risk is that someone will work out patterns in your random generation procedure, and will therefore be able to cheat.
 There are other issues, mostly covering the administration level: for example, obtaining a gaming license; receiving payments from your users by credit card (most merchant have a love-hate relationship with gambling sites); issuing payments to users when they actually win.
 However, they are not part of what I will try and cover here.

 From a technological perspective, writing multi-user gambling software is an authentic nightmare: it's not just that it needs to look good.
 A multi-table gambling game is a complex system with several (and I mean tens of thousands here when I write "several") users connected and actively talking to each other, exchanging cards, showing each other their hands, and so on.
 This is also a settings where nothing must go wrong: an unstable server will ruin the experience for your players immediately.

 What does all this have to do with free software?